 Prakash Nagarkatti, Ph.D., was named the University of South Carolina's Vice President for Research in October 2011.
+Currently, he oversees a $243 million research enterprise across all USC campuses.
 He also serves as Carolina Distinguished Professor, Director of the NIH Center of Research Excellence in Inflammatory and Autoimmune Diseases and Director of the NIH COBRE Center for Dietary Supplement and Inflammation.
 From 2005 through 2011, he served as Associate Dean at the USC School of Medicine.

 Dr. Nagarkatti continues to teach and has won numerous awards nationally and internationally for teaching and scholarly activity.
 He has also:

 - given keynote and plenary talks at international meetings.

 - served on a number of advisory and review panels nationally and internationally, for federal government and private foundations.